Edith Cavell: Early life and career

+Work in Belgium

-In 1907, Cavell was recruited by Antoine Depage to be matron of a newly established nursing school, L'École Belge d'Infirmières Diplômées (or the Berkendael Medical Institute) on the Rue de la Culture (now Rue Franz Merjay), in Ixelles, Brussels.
+In 1907, Cavell was recruited by Dr. Antoine Depage, the Belgian royal surgeon, and the founder and president of the Belgian Red Cross, to be matron of a newly established nursing school, L'École Belge d'Infirmières Diplômées (or the Berkendael Medical Institute) on the Rue de la Culture (now Rue Franz Merjay), in Ixelles, Brussels.
 By 1910, "Miss Cavell 'felt that the profession of nursing had gained sufficient foothold in Belgium to warrant the publishing of a professional journal' and launched the nursing journal, L'infirmière".
 Within a year, she was training nurses for three hospitals, twenty-four schools, and thirteen kindergartens in Belgium.

-Return to Brussels

-Cavell had been offered a position as matron in a Brussels clinic.
+Cavell was offered a position as matron in a Brussels clinic.
 She worked closely with Depage, who was part of a "growing body of people" in the medical profession in Belgium.
 He realised that the care that was being provided by the religious institutions had not been keeping up with medical advances.
 In 1910, Cavell was asked if she would be the matron for the new secular hospital at Saint-Gilles.

-First World War and arrest

-When the First World War broke out, she was visiting her widowed mother in Norfolk.
+When the First World War broke out, Cavell was visiting her widowed mother in Norfolk.
 She returned to Brussels, where her clinic and nursing school were taken over by the Red Cross.

+Assistance to Allied soldiers

 In November 1914, after the German occupation of Brussels, Cavell began sheltering British soldiers and funnelling them out of occupied Belgium to the neutral Netherlands.
 Wounded British and French soldiers as well as Belgian and French civilians of military age were hidden from the Germans and provided with false papers by Prince Réginald de Croÿ at his château of Bellignies near Mons.
 From there, they were conducted by various guides to the houses of Cavell, Louis Séverin, and others in Brussels, where their hosts would furnish them with money to reach the Dutch frontier, and provide them with guides obtained through Philippe Baucq.
 This placed Cavell in violation of German military law.
 German authorities became increasingly suspicious of the nurse's actions, which were further fuelled by her outspokenness.